MinecraftForge/Documentation/docs/models/files.md

 JSON Models
 -----------

-Vanilla Minecraft's JSON model format isn't very complicated.
-It simply defines cuboid (cube/rectangular prism) elements, and assigns textures to their faces.
+Vanilla Minecraft's JSON model format is rather simple.
+It defines cuboid (cube/rectangular prism) elements, and assigns textures to their faces.
 On the [wiki][JSON model format], there is a definition of its format.

 !!! note
     JSON models only support cuboid elements; there is no way to express a triangular wedge or anything like it.
 To have more complicated models, another format must be used.